lush tropical destination resort travel

 Nothing drains your energy faster than seeing one word on the departure board: DELAYED.

 Whether it’s an hour or an all-day situation, flight delays can turn even the most organized travel day into something stressful and exhausting.
+I’ve had my share — the standard delays, the gate changes that send you trekking to the other end of the terminal, the “20 more minutes” announcements that turn into two hours.
+It’s just part of traveling.

 But over time, I’ve learned something simple:

-👉 A delayed flight doesn’t have to ruin your day—it just changes how you spend it.
+👉 A delayed flight doesn’t have to ruin your day — it just changes how you spend it.

-Here’s exactly how I handle delays so I stay comfortable, calm, and (mostly) unbothered.
+Here’s exactly how I handle delays, so I stay comfortable, calm, and (mostly) unbothered.

 First Things First: Get Your Plan in Place